khylo/CourseNotes/cloud/aws/storage.md

 * Maria DB

 Can turn on MultiAZ And read replicas
-Read REplica is good for increasing performance
+Read Replica is good for increasing performance
 Can have read replicas of read replicas
 Up to 5 read replicas